mbhushan/DPV/chap0/Exercises.md

 accuracy is nontrivial.
 In fact, our matrix method fib3 can be seen as a roundabout way of raising these irrational numbers to the nth power.
 If you know your linear algebra, you should see why.
 (Hint: What are the eigenvalues of the matrix X?)

+** implementation for fibonacci calculation using the above formula is done in fib_formula.py
 ```